-The strategic asset allocation is normally passive.
+The strategic asset allocation usually is passive.
 In other words, you select your asset classes, decide how much you want to allocate to each asset class, and keep that allocation “fixed” over time.
-It is a great strategy in any Investing for Beginners playbook.

-If you are risk-averse, you should have more safer assets’ than the riskier assets.
-For example, 80% safer assets and 20% riskier assets.
+If you are risk-averse, you should have o higher proportion of safer assets than riskier assets — for example, 80% safer assets and 20% riskier assets.
 Of course, you have to decide the exact percentages based on your objectives and constraints.

-This is considered a passive strategy, but it is not really passive.
-If you simply build your portfolio and let it be, the percentages will deviate from your target over time.
+Note that a passive strategy is not 100% passive.
+If you build your portfolio and let it be, the allocations will deviate from your target over time.

-On moment 1, that is exactly the portfolio allocation.
-As time passes, bonds and stock prices will fluctuate, and the portfolio will deviate from the 80-20 target.
+On moment 1, that is precisely the portfolio allocation.
+However, as time passes, bonds and stock prices will fluctuate, and the portfolio will deviate from the 80-20 target.

 Portfolio rebalancing is essential, but it can be expensive if you do it too often.
 I would say rebalancing once per semester or even once a year should be enough.